katemat/COVID-19-Tracker/README.md

 - check latest stats aboud COVID-19 cases (recovered, deaths) in specific country or Worldwide
 - number of cases displayed on the map
+- stats displayed as a table, sorted by cases and also graph is displayed

 ### Wireframe